-Both flue test point plugs are in place
+- Both flue test point plugs are in place

-The front cover is correctly fitted
+- The front cover is correctly fitted

-The front cover securing screws are fully tightened
+- •The front cover securing screws are fully tightened

-For reasons of safety and economy, it is recommended that the boiler and filter are serviced annually.
+For reasons of safety and economy, it is recommended that the boiler is serviced annually.
 Servicing must be performed by a competent person in accordance with BS 7967-4.